OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - [`openURL:`](https://developer.apple.com/documentation/uikit/uiapplication/1622961-openurl?language=objc)
 - [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application)

-Simply use frida-trace to see if any of those methods is being used.
+You may simply use frida-trace for this, to see if any of those methods are being used.

 ##### Testing URL Schemes Source Validation